-On the other hand, the exact value of $\xi^{*}(R,T)$ in Theorem \ref{Th:1} is determined by two conditions \eqref{mainEq}-\eqref{mainEq2}.
+On the other hand, the exact value of $\xi^{*}(R,T)$ in Theorem \ref{Th:1} is determined by the two conditions \eqref{mainEq}-\eqref{mainEq2}.
 In what follows, we shall concentrate on the first condition in \eqref{mainEq}, as this condition can be compared to \eqref{eq: xi achievable condition Neri ver 2}.
-Thus, assume, for a moment, that the condition in \eqref{mainEq2} is more lenient than the condition in \eqref{mainEq}.
+Thus, let us focus on the case in which the condition in \eqref{mainEq} is more stringent than the condition in \eqref{mainEq2}.
 Then, according to \eqref{mainEq}, a fraction $\xi$ is achievable if

 where the minimum over $(Q,\tilde{Q)}$ is such that $I(Q)\geq R$ and $\Omega(R,T,\xi,Q,\tilde{Q})\leq0$.
 Now, the optimization problem in \eqref{eq: xi achievable condition ver 1} is equivalent to

 or by letting $\rho=1-\rho'$ we get